kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System/README.md

 3. Fixed the completion status.
 4. Changed most of the admin codes (fixed the errors from the sql update)
 5. Updated the user profile hover on admin (100% working and data fetched)
-6. Changed revert into undo as it is misleading (when undo is clicked, submission stat becomes pending again.)
-7. Added an open/close submission with date customization and 100% reflects on the alumni.
+6. Added an open/close submission with date customization and 100% reflects on the alumni.
-8. Removed the quick actions.
-9. Enhanced most of the guis.